This method is for deploying Open edX locally on a single server, where docker images are orchestrated with docker-compose.

 This is the only non-automatic step in the installation process.
 You will be asked various questions about your Open edX platform and appropriate configuration files will be generated.
 If you would like to automate this step then you should run

 tutor config save --interactive once.
-After that, there will be a
+This will generate a

-config.yml file at the root of the project folder: this file contains all the configuration values for your platform, such as randomly generated passwords, domain names, etc.
+config.yml file in the project root.
+This file contains all the configuration values for your platform, such as randomly generated passwords, domain names, etc. The location of the project root can be found by running

 If you want to run a fully automated installation, upload the